truemped/truemped.github.io/content/posts/engineering/cities-of-software.md

 # How streets look like in Software

+Just as the streets of a city define it's shape for decades, the design of the data flow in an organization defines it's shape for a considerable amount of time.
+This part of the architecture must have a careful design and not manifest itself by accident and happenstance.
+The result of this design will outlast a number of organizational changes in the future.
+And even enable them, or make them hard.

-In Software (-architecture for that matter) there are two different types of streets that people build: APIs and Event Streams.
+In software (-architecture for that matter) there are two different types of streets that people build: APIs and Event Streams.
 APIs are a simple way for system A to provide a service for other systems to consume or leverage.
-For example a system that exposes if an article is in stock, or the current price of that article.
+For example, a system that exposes if an article is in stock, or the current price of that article.

 In an Event Streaming environment, system A would publish an event describing